RivenHexagon/NNF/PodCastEpisodes.md

 *   But have a plan in place for bad events.
 Have money in different places.
 Buy precious metals.
 *   Stocks, Real Estate and most investments are helples to the market's doing.
-*   Blog Supplemental: Ray Dalio, How The Economics Machine Works: <https://youtu.be/PHe0bXAIuk0>
+*   *Blog:* Ray Dalio, How The Economics Machine Works: <https://youtu.be/PHe0bXAIuk0>
-*   Blog Supplemental: Peter Schiff, Making the Dollar Weak Again: <https://youtu.be/-1zENR5iW3k>
+*   *Blog:* Peter Schiff, Making the Dollar Weak Again: <https://youtu.be/-1zENR5iW3k>

 ## [Episode 13](https://nononsenseforex.podbean.com/e/ep13-trading-psychology-3-things-you-must-have-to-go-pro/ "Ep 13 - Trading Psychology") / [Blog](http://nononsenseforex.com/trading-psychology/forex-trading-psychology/ "Ep 13 - Blog")